The Piano Bar is getting into the swing of jazz festivities with this line-up of different artists for every night of the week

 Learn to SUP like a pro with High Five

 The challenge, the workout and the essence of surfing all in one package

-Popular both because anyone can do it and because nearly any body of water is fair game – you don’t need to go big wave chasing or to wait for a gusty Cape Town day – paddle surfing is also well liked because it helps to develop a strong core and upper body and provides good training for other water sports enthusiasts.
+SUPing is popular both because anyone can do it and because nearly any body of water is fair game – you don’t need to chase big waves or wait for a gusty Cape Town day to make the most of this full-body exercise.
+Paddle surfing is also well liked because it helps to develop a strong core and upper body strength, while also providing good training for other kinds of water sports.

-Not to mention, the family-appropriate sport suits all levels of fitness – you don’t need to be a body builder to partake - and offers a viable alternative to those keen to get out on the water, but not to engage in the more extreme adrenaline-fuelled activities.
+Not to mention, the family friends sport suits all levels of fitness – you don’t need to be a bodybuilder to partake.
+It also offers a viable alternative to those keen to get out on the water, but not to engage in the more extreme, adrenaline-fuelled activities.

-Billed as being both mellow and meditative, paddle surfing treats athletes to 360-degree views of their surrounds and also affords enthusiasts the chance to spot marine life, thanks to higher vantage points.
+Billed as being both mellow and meditative, paddle surfing treats participants to 360-degree views of the surroundings, with plenty of opportunity to spot some of the exquisite marine life our oceans are home to.

-So, if looking for an innovative, but more balanced way to experience the open waters of Cape Town… surf’s up (standing up, that is!).
+So, if looking for a fun and balanced (well, if you can keep your balance!) way to experience the open waters of Cape Town… surf’s up (standing up, that is!).

 Keen for a foray into a more extreme water sport.
 Read about kitesurfing in Cape Town.

 Also, don’t forget to follow us on Twitter, like us on Facebook, join our Google+ circle and check out our Pinterest boards for updates.
 Not to mention, subscribe to our newsletter to keep up to date with what's hip and happening in our pretty city.